cuboids/rl-assignments/README.md

 Dependencies: names (use `!pip install names`), TrueSkill, NumPy, and Matplotlib.

-To make new players, use the following syntax:
+To make new players, use the following syntax (players can be humans or agents):

 ```
 Alice = Agent(name="Alice", searchby="alphabeta")